gofish/ioqueue/README.md

     pthread 65536   131072  32      17135   442     1057    1499    8363    3824    478.06
     pthread 32768   262144  32      16974   219     856     1076    16566   1930    482.61

+The primary difference is the amount of user-space cpu time (utime) required, as would be expected vs. a userspace-lock-free design.
+An implementation of a pthread-backed lock-free I/O queue would be useful for further comparison, but as it stands the AIO queue has proved its worth, especially for integration with pthread-free binaries.

 API
 ---